 Meanwhile, a boat carrying another group of activists, including Fridays for Future activists, as part of a separate think-tank, was not able to make it back to Europe in time to attend COP25.

 Chile’s decision to withdraw as host of the COP 25 UN climate conference has prompted tears and frustration from a group of school-strike activists sailing across the Atlantic to attend the talks

 They ended up organising for replacement representatives in Madrid.

-A more diverse set of spokespersons may again help to address this issue more equitably long-term.
+A more diverse set of spokespersons may again help to address this issue more equitably long-term, as well as planning.

 The one million Swedish krona ($100,000) reward, given by the Sweden-based Right Livelihood Foundation, will be used by Thunberg to set up the Greta Thunberg Foundation.